alekangelov/solid-hotkeys/README.md

 You gotta have hotkeys in your app.
 It doesn't use timeouts and other stuff like that, but rather checks if the keys currently are pressed and in the right order.

+## Gotchas

+This library uses OPTIMISTIC DEFAULT PREVANTION or ODP - [YEAH YOU KNOW ME](https://www.youtube.com/watch?v=idx3GSL2KWs).
+Which basically means if you have a hotkey with the keys META+S+D, everything before that will have it's default behaviour prevented.

 ## Installation

 There are a couple of things you need to do to install Hotkeys.